Shakespeare’s Secret Discussion Guide

 - What do you think is the biggest argument for or against Edward de Vere as the author of Shakespeare’s plays?

-- If you were a historian, what kind of evidence would help you to feel certain that Edward de Vere was the real author of the plays?
+- If you were a historian, what kind of evidence would you look for to prove that Edward de Vere was the real author of the plays?

 - If it turns out that William Shakespeare is not the author of these works, would it change your feeling about the plays?
 Do you think it matters to know the true author?
 Why or why not?

 - The idea of honor is an important one in Shakespeare’s Secret.
-Choose two character—historical or contemporary—and describe what makes their behavior “honorable”.
+Choose two characters—historical or contemporary—and describe what makes their behavior “honorable.”

 - The theme of abandoned children is a recurring one in the book.
-Elizabeth I, Edward de Vere, Danny, and Anna have all suffered the losss of one or both parents.
-In the novel, do they seem to have reacted to this loos in similar ways?
+Elizabeth I, Edward de Vere, Danny, and Anna have all suffered the loss of one or both parents.
+In the novel, do they seem to have reacted to this loss in similar ways?
 How are these characters alike, and how are they different?

 - In Shakespeare’s Secret, Shakespeare is not the only one with a secret.
 Think about Mrs. Roth, Mr. Murphy, Danny, Hero, and Anna.
 What secrets do they hide, and why?